Brief Me: Technology Overview

 Real-Time File Ingestion & Processing: Unlike traditional search systems that operate through offline indexing or rely on a Live API, Brief Me revolutionizes this space by performing real-time file ingestion and processing.
 This approach reduces latency and allows users to quickly start engaging with the file.

 Embeddings-Based Search: Standard search systems typically scan all files within an index to respond to a query, which, in organizations with vast document repositories (e.g., 10,000 files), can lead to suboptimal accuracy and relevance due to the sheer volume of data.
 Brief Me's approach, however, confines its search to user-uploaded files and employs an embeddings-based method.
+One of the benefits that comes with leveraging an embeddings based search approach is the ability to look at neighboring snippets for queries - this is especially helpful when the answer to a question doesn’t entire exist within one snippet (a paragraph).
+Sometimes the answer to a question is dependent on the information exists in previous or subsequent paragraphs of the. most relevant snippet (a paragraph).
 This strategy enhances the search accuracy because its’ able to quickly analyze the most relevant snippets across all the files.

 Selective Analysis by the Reasoning Engine: The Reasoning Engine's advanced capability to discern whether to analyze an entire file or focus on specific sections is crucial.
 Recognizing that it's unnecessary—and inefficient—to always engage with the full content of a file, this ensures that only the most relevant data is utilized for generating responses, streamlining the process for faster and more accurate outcomes.